ConductionNL/commonground-gateway/README.md

 ````

 Alternativly you can just use kubernetes dashboard to change the helm values file.

-If you now surf to your gateway you will see a 500 error screen, simple explenation for that is that the database has not been initialized yet (anything the involves wipping the database is always a manual action).

-To fix this we will need to tell the gateway to initialize itsself.

 For more information on installing the application trough helm read the [helm documentation](https://helm.sh/docs/helm/).